dotlang/language/README.md

 6. There should be one space after `let` and before binding name.
 7. If right side of `=` is a tuple type, you can destruct it's type and assign it's value to different bindings (Example 3).
 See Tuple section for more information.
 8. Declaration makes a copy of the right side if it is a simple identifier (Example 4).
 So any future change to `x` will not affect `y`.
-9. You can use a block as the expression and the last evaluated value inside the block will be bound to the given identifier.
+9. You can use a block as the expression and the last evaluated value inside the block will be bound to the given identifier (Example 5).

 ## Primitives